 It’s not unheard of for people to use videoconferencing to share a celebration with far-flung friends and relatives, but this year it will be done on an unprecedented scale.

-Popular video call platforms are Zoom, Google Hangouts, Facebook and Skype, and all would work fine.
-Here is our guide to Zoom, Google Hangouts, Facetime and Skype.
+All of the popular video call platforms would work fine for an online Seder.
+Here is our guide to staying connected with Zoom, Google Hangouts, Facetime and Skype.

 Jews with different practices will have different levels of concern about using electronics during the Seder.
 For some, it is not an option.
 In those cases, why not have a pre-Seder Zoom gathering?
 Please consult your own Rabbinic authority to verify that what you’re planning is consistent with your practice and belief.